tedbeast/Java/src/main/java/Guides/GuideToChallenges.md

 * do not change the test cases
     * no.

 Please remember that you learn nothing and gain nothing from copying solutions into your IDE.
 Yes, I know that you are doing it.
-Yes, you.

-No. of challenges: 63

 All the best